geokyr/diploma-thesis/notes.md

 Give me a good plan for this, the architecture, the components, their roles, what communications will go on, how it will be orchestrated, what tools to actually use, since I'm open to suggestions, and if its feasible to do this with the tools suggested, other ideas for changes or improvements, etc. Get technical because I need it to make sure this is possible to do, and there are tools to do it, so be detailed, without becoming too complex or over engineering it.

-Give me what I'm asking for, but keep in mind that the goal is to do something that is worth it, isn't extremely complex since we are undergraduate students doing this for a master or diploma thesis, but keeps a level of realism with some room for future improvements.
+Give me what I'm asking for, but keep in mind that the goal is to do something that is worth it, isn't extremely complex since we are undergraduate students doing this for a thesis, but keeps a level of realism with some room for future improvements.

 Here's an overview of what I'm planning to build.
 Take the overall plan as a guide, and the more technical details can be adjusted to fit whatever we decide to work with, so it's not an exact spec, but rough guidelines.
 Can you help me start with this and provide an MVP of this architecture, so that I can work on it iteratively later and refine it to match the final wanted product?
 Also make sure to plan on the iterations, and how this can be built in steps, starting from a working core and having laid out a proper skeleton that will be easy to extend and modify later down the road.